Positive Outcomes and Feedback

 Students who started Navigate Math below grade level gained an average of 2.8 grade levels of math per year with this approach, as measured by the NWEA MAP.
 Several teachers across four LPS schools began using the math approach with the same successful results, whether they were veteran or new teachers.

 The India Education Collective's (IEC) interventions in primary schools in Paderu, Andhra Pradesh, India, were researched by IMPACT Partners in Social Development, Pvt.
 Ltd. The study included 100 randomly selected schools with 1009 students equally distributed between control and program groups with students from Grades 1, 2 and 3.
+The research shows higher levels of engagement among third and fourth graders using Navigated Learning.

 With real-time data on competencies gained by students, Navigator provides dynamic feedback, so stakeholders can regulate and coordinate to enable strong outcomes.